 - The Sherwood School District constructed the new 350,000 square foot Sherwood High School on 73 acres inside the Sherwood West area. - The city continues to see rapid growth and development.
-Since 1990, Sherwood has added hundreds of residents every year, with annual growth rates between 3-8%. - Washington County completed its Urban Reserve Transportation Study (URTS), which provides updated transportation information to help with future planning in urban reserve areas.
+Since 1990, Sherwood has added hundreds of residents every year, with annual growth rates between 3-8%. - Washington County completed its Urban Reserve Transportation Study (URTS), which provides updated transportation information to help with future planning in urban reserve - The State enacted new laws related to Climate Friendly and Equitable Communities, housing affordability, and other issues that will affect planning in Sherwood.